petercorke/ansitable/README.md

 control the suppression of very small values.

 ### ANSIMatrix
-These keyword arguments control the styling of the entire table.
+These keyword arguments control the overall styling and operation of the formatter.

 | Keyword  | Default | Purpose |
 |----      |----     |----    |